danirod/nativeos/CONTRIBUTING.md

 open source license used by this project.
 For instance, if you want to use this research repository as a starting point for your own experiments.

-Please note that this contributing conventions do not affect forks.
-You are free to accept pull requests in your own fork, and to do things different than I do, in your own fork.
+Please note that most of the conventions for this repository don't apply for forks.
+This means that you are free to accept pull requests in your own fork, change the code of conduct and such.

-If you take your fork far (say that you change a lot of things), you might want to consider renaming the forked project in order to brand it as _really yours_, just like many Ubuntu-based distros have their own name, or just like the OpenOffice-LibreOffice fork.